 Meet like-minded individuals that you can partner with to pioneer new technologies and sciences, while extending your corporate network with TKS world-class mentors.
 You will also learn how to leverage networks like LinkedIn to access the smartest people around the world.

 Exploring cutting-edge topics, such as Artificial Intelligence (AI) and Genomics, will give students the insight and knowledge to lead the future.
 By starting early, TKS students can predict what's next, develop their expertise, and prepare to shape tomorrow's industries.

 Program schedule, cost, and application process.

-TKS Toronto is a 10 month program, which runs from October 2017 to July 2018.
+TKS Toronto is a long-term program, which runs from October 2018 to May 2019.
 The sessions are held in-person once/week on the weekend, and are engaged remotely throughout the week in our online community.
-During the program, students also have the opportunity to experience off-site tours at Toronto's leading companies, organizations, and startup incubators.

 23 Sultan Street (near Bay and Bloor)

 (1) Payment Date: October 1, 2018 | Amount: $1,900

 (2) Payment Date: January 8, 2019 | Amount: $1,800